ftsrg-bta/lab-ethereum/guide/guide.md

 Functions in Solidity can read and manipulate the state variables and interact with other contracts and accounts.
 Functions can have parameters (e.g., `withdraw` in the example has one parameter) and can return values (e.g., `getBalance` returns one).
-The example above specifies three functions.
+The Wallet example specifies three functions.
 - The `deposit` function is `public` (can be called by anyone) and `payable`, which means that it can receive Ether as part of the call.
 Functions can access a special `msg` field, which stores information about the function call.
 For example, the `deposit` function reads the amount of Ether associated with the call from the `msg.value` field and increases the balance of the caller, whose address is stored in `msg.sender`.